-Item Description 1 Top Menu On the left is displayed the major command menus that you will use to create and edit your Mosel file.
-On the right are the buttons which compile, run, and debug the current file.
-There are also buttons that enable editing of the Compiler Options and Project Settings (Preferences).
-2 Left sidebar-Tabbed panels allow you to: see a hierarchical view of the current Project , to view and open any file in the current project.
-View a list of Xpress Workbench Commands.
-When a .vdl file is selected, the Palette displays the elements that can be used to create Views for Xpress Insight.
-Note The user interface only displays tabs appropriate to the type of file that is open and active in Workbench.
-3 Right sidebar-Pop out menus enable you to: Connect to Xpress Insight, to build and publish Insight apps.
-View a complete list of Modules available to your Mosel script.
-Open the Debugger menu to evaluate expressions.
-At the bottom of the pane, the Immediate button opens a tabbed pane which lets you evaluate expressions in an environment similar to a command prompt.
+Item Description 1 Top Menu ■ On the left is displayed the major command menus that you will use to create and edit your Mosel file. ■ On the right are the buttons which compile, run, and debug the current file. ■ There are also buttons that enable editing of the Compiler Options and Project Settings (Preferences).
+2 Left sidebar-Tabbed panels allow you to: ■ see a hierarchical view of the current Project , to view and open any file in the current project. ■ View a list of Xpress Workbench Commands . ■ When a .vdl file is selected, the Palette displays the elements that can be used to create Views for Xpress Insight.
+After a model has been run in Workbench, the Matrix Explorer tab displays a link to the generated file and shows the file timestamp.